bhavendra-kumar/E-commerce-ms/README.md

 Saves the cart in MongoDB and returns the updated cart.
 This allows users to add products to their cart while keeping track of quantities and total cost.

+<h1>milestone 18</h1>

+I Created an endpoint to receive request from cart page.
+Now, i create an backend endpoint to fetch all the products inside cart with user mail.